-You can apply till 24th of December.
-The first round of interviews is scheduled on 8th of January.
+You can apply till the 2nd of March.
 The process comprises at least three (selection) rounds.
 After a positive selection, we will finish off the process by discussing terms and conditions of employment.
 We try to complete the interviews within 4 weeks.

 Has this vacancy sparked your interest?

 Then please feel free to apply on this vacancy!
 For further questions don’t hesitate to contact us.